trufflesuite/truffle/packages/truffle-artifactor/README.md

 # The Proof is in the Pudding

-A Pudding contract (or just “Pudding”) is an extension of web3’s contract abstraction that makes life as a Dapp developer a whole lot easier.
+A Pudding contract (or just “Pudding”) is an extension of [web3’s](https://github.com/ethereum/web3.js/tree/master) contract abstraction that makes life as a Dapp developer a whole lot easier.
 With Pudding, you can cleanly write distributed Ethereum applications and automated tests with less hassle and more reliability, ensuring that each will run against any (read: every) RPC client.
-When used with the associated TestRPC, you can develop Dapps faster.
+When used with the Consensys [TestRPC](https://github.com/ConsenSys/testrpc), you can develop Dapps faster.

 Pudding is intended to be used both within Node and within a browser.
 Although it’s very little code, it packs a whole lot of punch.